luna7111/Fil-de-Fer/README.md

 ---

-And the color of a point is described in hexadecimal, separated with a comma from the point.
+And the color of a point is described in hexadecimal, separated with a comma next to the point.

 ### The map described as: